 Bank information may be a factor

 When you take out a loan, you are going to have to make payments to pay it back.
-A lender is wants to ensure that repayment will be coming, and by validating a live checking account, and viewing payment history, a lender has a better gauge of the situation.
+A lender wants to ensure that repayment will be coming.
+By validating a live checking account and viewing payment history, a lender has a better gauge of your financial situation.

 Likewise, a popular option for you could be to set up direct payments so you can pay your loan off without needing to think about it every month.
 If the bank information on file with the lender is different than that of the bank, those payments might not go through.
 While updating the information is not difficult, it could take some time before the new information goes into effect, which could mean a late payment and additional interest.

 If you move, whether it is across town or to a new state, or switch a bank for any reason, then a lender needs to be aware of the switch.
 While it may not seem like a big issue to you, and you might think a lender has other things to worry about, making sure everyone is on the same page when it comes to handling a loan is absolutely crucial.
 You need to always be on the same page with your lender so neither of you wind up in a situation you didn’t intend.

 For more information about why this personal information is necessary, the loan approval process or any other information pertaining to applying for loans, visit the Cash Central Resource Center.

 The views expressed by the articles and sites linked in this post do not necessarily reflect the opinions and policies of Cash Central or Community Choice Financial®.

 1Donofrio, Craig.
 (2014, Sept 25).
 Retrieved from: https://www.realtor.com/advice/finance/8-mortgage-mistakes/